Talc Mesothelioma Verdicts: Billions in Jury Awards

 $966 Million: Mae Moore Estate (October 2025, Los Angeles)

-A California court entered a $24 million default judgment against Chattem Inc. (maker of Gold Bond powder) after the company failed to respond to a mesothelioma lawsuit.
+A Los Angeles County judge entered a $24.6 million default judgment in favor of Stephen Anderson against Martin Himmel Inc., the former owner of Gold Bond powder, in February 2026.
+The defendant had been served in November 2024, and the court struck its answer after counsel withdrew.
 This case is notable because it extends liability beyond J&J to other talc product manufacturers.

 Complete Mesothelioma Verdict Tracker

-Mesothelioma verdicts are consistently larger than ovarian cancer verdicts in talc litigation.
-The median mesothelioma verdict exceeds $100 million.
+Mesothelioma verdicts in talc litigation have repeatedly reached the hundreds of millions to billions of dollars.
 This reflects the strength of the causation evidence (asbestos is an undisputed cause of mesothelioma) and the severity of the disease (median survival is 12 to 18 months).

 Why Mesothelioma Verdicts Are So Large